Saturday Disney

 Saturday Disney is a long-running Australian children's television program which aired on the Seven Network in Australia for over 26 years, with the first episode going to air on 27 January 1990.
 The show was a television block which aired on Saturday mornings, consisting mainly of Disney television series dispersed between hosted content.
 The original presenters were Jeniene Mapp, James Sherry and Sofie Formica, and the final presenters were Nathan Morgan, Candice Dixon and Teigan Nash.
 Many hosts have gone on to achieve successful careers in Australian television.

 On 5 September 2009, the show celebrated its 1,000th episode.
-Saturday Disney aired its final episode on 24 September 2016.
+The final episode aired on 24 September 2016.